 The energy industry facilitates every other industry, and our very lives.
 It provides access to an untold number of career, entrepreneurial, investment and educational opportunities.
 AABE creates and nurtures a critical access path to these opportunities for black people.
 Moreover, because the cost of utilities (electricity, water, and gas) disproportionately affect communities of color, AABE is intentional about helping families and businesses decrease energy consumption and the associated costs, and increase their economic health.

-The American Association of Blacks in Energy (AABE) is a national association of energy professionals founded and dedicated to ensure the input of African Americans and other minorities into the discussions and developments of energy policies regulations, R&D technologies, and environmental issues.
+The American Association of Blacks in Energy (AABE) is a national association of energy professionals, founded and dedicated to ensure the inclusion of African Americans and other minorities into the discussions and developments of energy policies, regulations, R&D technologies, and environmental issues.